sv022/DataGenerator/README.md

 	`pyinstaller -F -w -i "icon.ico" DataGenerator.py`

-	!icon.ico file and .py file must be in the same folder, otherwise use absolute path!
+	!logo.gif, icon.ico and .py file must be in the same folder, otherwise use absolute path!

 > installation from the .zip archive